ralacerda/website/content/blog/en/dependency-injection.md

 ]);
 ```

-This alone is excellent, making Dependency Injection worth it when you are using external services.
+This alone makes Dependency Injection worth it, especially when you are using external services, which can make testing difficult.

 However, the biggest advantages come from the idea that now we are depending on an abstraction, no longer on a single concrete implementation.